bladeszasza/TMNTCrisisSolving/docs/conversational-flow-diagram.md

 npm run demo:natural
 ```

-**Watch as four AI personalities coordinate naturally to solve complex problems using the revolutionary OpenFloor Protocol!**
+**Watch as four AI personalities coordinate naturally to solve complex problems using the OpenFloor Protocol.**

 ### 🐢 Cowabunga!
-The future of AI conversation is here! 🚀
+Multi-agent AI conversation in action! 🚀

 ---

-*This flow diagram showcases the technical excellence and natural conversation capabilities made possible by the OpenFloor Protocol.
-Special thanks to the [Open Voice Interoperability Initiative](https://openfloor.dev/) for creating this revolutionary standard!* 🙏
+*This flow diagram shows the natural conversation capabilities made possible by the OpenFloor Protocol.
+Special thanks to the [Open Voice Interoperability Initiative](https://openfloor.dev/) for creating this standard.* 🙏